jimmychung98/learnSEPTA-backend/README.md

-# Philly Transit using Kernel Regression
+# learnSEPTA using Kernel Regression

 The purpose of this project is to use machine learning non-parametric algorithms to **better predict SEPTA bus arrival times**.
 Currently, the Septa API only updates every few minutes, leading to inaccuracy in bus arrival times.
 We are modeling the data shown in this [Conference Paper](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=6338767).